 PostgreSQL to Power BI

-Power BI is a suite of software services, applications, and connections that work together to turn disparate data from different data sources into coherent, visually immersive, and interactive insights.
-It doesn’t matter whether your data resides as an Excel spreadsheet or a mixture of cloud-based and on-premises hybrid data warehouses.
-Power BI lets you quickly access your data sources, find what’s important, and share through visualizations.
+Power BI is a suite of software services, applications, and connections that work together to turn heterogeneous data from different data sources into coherent, visually immersive dashboards, providing you with informative business reports with interactive insights.
+It doesn’t matter whether your data resides in an Excel spreadsheet or a hybrid of cloud-based and on-premises data warehouses.
+Power BI lets you quickly access your data sources, find necessary data, and share through infographic visualizations.

 How To Connect PostgreSQL To Power BI?

-Method 1: Using Npgsqs to connect PostgreSQL to Power BI
+Method 1: Through The Configuration Of PostgreSQL And Power BI

 Method 2: Using An ODBC Connection for PostgreSQL to Power BI